DataDog/documentation/content/en/developers/service_checks/dogstatsd_service_checks_submission.md

 {{% /tab %}}
 {{< /tabs >}}

-After a Service Check is reported, use it to trigger a [custom check monitor][2].
+After a service check is reported, use it to trigger a [custom check monitor][2].

 ## Further reading